-What biology understood before we did
+What biology got right before we did

-What nature accomplished did not go unnoticed by engineers.
+What nature accomplished did not go unnoticed by engineers

 In the 1990s, Marco Dorigo drew from it to create Ant Colony Optimization algorithms: digital traces that strengthen along paths that work and evaporate along those that fail, exactly like pheromones.
 Collective intelligence without a center, without a leader.
 This is exactly the logic that structures ANTagony’s partner AI: it doesn’t try to beat you, it learns from your decisions, reinforces what worked between you, and remembers what fractured trust.
 The colony’s chemical memory, translated into algorithmic memory.

-ANTagony: reintroducing doubt into the colony
+ANTagony: bringing doubt back into the colony

-You play as a worker in a system where everything should converge toward cooperation, but where uncertainty suddenly returns.
-Seven turns.
-Seven dilemmas drawn from real biological situations.
+You play as a worker in a system where everything should converge toward cooperation, but where uncertainty suddenly returns.Seven turns.
+Seven dilemmas drawn from real biological situations, chosen from around fifty depending on the path you take.
 A partner controlled by an AI that learns, remembers, adapts.
 Cooperation builds but exhausts.
 Betrayal can protect, but fractures.
-Four forces shape every decision: trust between you and your partner, slow to build and quick to destroy; the health of the group, rising or collapsing with your choices; fatigue, two separate gauges because the body also has its limits; and risk, the external pressure some choices quietly feed until it's too late.What you're playing, you already know.
-It's the same dilemma as in a pandemic, a climate crisis, a negotiation.
-Any system where individual decisions compose a collective fate no one controls alone.
+Four forces shape every decision: trust between you and your partner, hard-won and easily lost; the health of the group, rising or collapsing with your choices; fatigue, two separate gauges because the body also has its limits; and risk, the external pressure some choices quietly feed until it’s too late.What you’re playing, you already know.
+It’s the same dilemma as in a pandemic, a climate crisis, a negotiation.
+Any system where individual decisions shape a collective fate no one controls alone.

 The threat that arrives without warning

 Between your seven choices, in every run, an external threat intrudes.
 Random, brutal, unexpected.
 The lizard tearing open the gallery.
 The anteater dismantling the mound.
 The spider waiting in the dark, your partner caught in its chelicerae, still alive.
 And many more.
 Each situation forces a choice, and each choice leaves a mark.
 Not just on the colony.
-On the relationship.These predations are documented, real, observed in nature.
+On the relationship.
+These predatory events are documented, real, observed in nature.
 As a wildlife photographer, I try to remain faithful to the world I observe.
 Each is also an additional dilemma: your response to danger reveals something to your partner.
 She remembers.The game is available on Google Play.
 Each session lasts a few minutes.

 25 endings, and what carries over

 The first time you complete a full run, you discover one of twenty-five possible endings.
 None is clearly good or bad.
 They are nuances, partial truths, reckonings.
-"Together Until the End": you fall at the same moment, antennae touching one last time.Your past decisions leave traces in the runs that follow.
+“Together Until the End”: you fall at the same moment, antennae touching one last time.Your past decisions leave traces in the runs that follow.
 The AI remembers your last trust level.
-Further along, as runs accumulate, new scenarios unlock, along with a subplot the game never announces.
-You have to earn it.
+Further along, as runs accumulate, new scenarios unlock, subplots the game never tell you about.
+You have to earn them.

 The AI as partner, not adversary